-Activity Evidence that supports this approach Challenge number(s) addressed Provide educational materials (350) Educational materials to support: Reading comprehension strategies focus on the learners' understanding of writ- ten text.
+Activity Evidence that supports this approach Challenge number(s) addressed Provide educational materials (820) Educational materials to support: Reading comprehension strategies focus on the learners' understanding of written text.
 Pupils learn a range of techniques which enable them to comprehend the meaning of what they read.
-These can include: inferring meaning from con- text; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves (see also metacognition and self-regulation).
-Strategies are often taught to a class and then practiced in pairs or small groups 4 (see also collaborative learning approaches ).
-School Uniform if and when required (125) Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
+These can include: inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves (see also metacognition and self-regulation).
+Strategies are often taught to a class and then practiced in pairs or small groups 4 (see also collaborative learning approaches).
+School Uniform if and when required (200) Pupils from lower socio-economic households are less likely to be able to afford the cost of school uniforms.
+(EFF) 4 Music tuition 2 X 250 = 500 Pupils from lower socio-economic households are less likely to be able to afford the cost of private music tuition.
 (EFF) 4 Fund all educational visits for PP children.
-Rec - Year 6 ed. visits (9 X 20 = 160) Year 6 residential (710) Outdoor Adventure Learning might provide opportunities for disadvantaged pu- pils to participate in activities that they otherwise might not be able to access.
-Through participation in these challenging physical and emotional activities, out- door adventure learning interventions can support pupils to develop non-cogni- tive skills such as resilience, self-confidence and motivation.
+Rec - Year 6 ed. visits (7 X 25 = 175) Year 6 residential (1 X 410) Outdoor Adventure Learning might provide opportunities for disadvantaged pupils to participate in activities that they otherwise might not be able to access.
+Through participation in these challenging physical and emotional activities, outdoor adventure learning interventions can support pupils to develop non-cognitive skills such as resilience, self-confidence and motivation.
 The application of these non-cognitive skills in the classroom may in turn have a positive effect on academic outcomes.
 4

-Part B: Review of outcomes in the previous academic year

-Pupil premium strategy outcomes
+Part B: Review of outcomes in the previous academic year Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.